artis3n/docker-amazonlinux2-ansible/README.md

 Amazon Linux 2 Docker container for Ansible playbook and role testing.

-This is a temporary fork of <https://github.com/geerlingguy/docker-amazonlinux2-ansible> that installs Ansible over Python 3 and more effectively caches the Dockerfile layers.
+This is a temporary fork of <https://github.com/geerlingguy/docker-amazonlinux2-ansible> that installs Ansible over Python 3 instead of Python 2.

 ## Tags